Biomedical-Imaging-Group/GlobalBioIm/Doc/README.txt

 	- You can insert latex within $$ $$ or \\(  \\) (inline) and this will be correctly interpreted.
 	  Note that backslashes have to be doubled '\\' (i.e. \int_x --> \\int_x)

-	- Let an empty line (i.e. without any %) before the copiright paragraph:
+	- Let an empty line (i.e. without any %) before the copyright paragraph:
 	% See also :class:`LinOp`.

     %     Copyright (C) 2017 ...